prometheus/node_exporter/README.md

 Collectors are enabled by providing a `--collector.<name>` flag.
 Collectors that are enabled by default can be disabled by providing a `--no-collector.<name>` flag.
+To enable only some specific collector(s), use `--collector.disable-defaults --collector.<name> ...`.

 ### Enabled by default